 I was a Jehovah’s Witness for 42 years, literally born and raised.
-My father was baptized when he was young but fell away then came back to the organization when he and my mother started studying again shortly before I was born.
-My great-grandmother was one of the 144,000 “anointed ones” (special JW group that goes to heaven) so my background is pretty extensive!
+My father was baptized when he was young, but fell away, then came back to the organization when he and my mother started studying again shortly before I was born.
+My great-grandmother was one of the 144,000 “anointed ones” (special JW group that goes to heaven), so my background is pretty extensive!

 My husband and the elders had made it perfectly clear to me that I would never measure up to the standards Jehovah had set, so I believed there was no way I was going to survive Armageddon anyway.
-I questioned, “Why was I beating my head against this brick wall?!”
+I questioned, “Why am I beating my head against this brick wall?”
 I still believed the Watchtower teaching that all other religions originated with Satan, so I certainly wasn’t going to turn to any of them for help.
 There was no reason in my mind not to finally start having some fun!

 I felt like I had just realized the whole Watchtower religion thing was kind of like a lasagna.
-I now knew the cheese (the way they treat their members) was bad, the meat (the theology) was bad and the noodles (I lived through failed prophecies like 1975) were bad.
+I knew the cheese (the way they treat their members) was bad, the meat (the theology) was bad and the noodles (I lived through failed prophecies like 1975) were bad.
 Did I want to try to see if I could salvage the sauce?
 No way!
-It was time to start over with wholesome life-giving ingredients, based on sound Bible-based teaching and a real understanding of who Jesus is and what He did for me!
+It was time to start over with wholesome, life-giving ingredients, based on sound Bible-based teaching and a real understanding of who Jesus is and what He did for me!

 It was at this time that I felt compelled to give my life, my heart and all that I had to the Lord.
 It was the least I could do after all that He had given me!
 He gave me life.
 He gave me hope.
 He gave me freedom from the oppression and bondage to a legalistic religion I had lived in fear of all my life!
 Along the way, he gave me a loving, gentle man for a husband!
 Every day, I thank him for the grace that led me to Him!